cats-oss/grpc-swift-client/README.md

 Client-side library that depends on [SwiftGRPC](https://github.com/grpc/grpc-swift) which is a library of [gRPC](https://grpc.io/) written in Swift.
 Basically it is used the function of `Core` part of `SwiftGRPC`, but it is made to make client implementation easier.

+---
+:warning: **WARNING :** If there is the breaking change in SwiftGRPC, this library may not be updatable.

+---

 The following two modules are included.

 #### SwiftGRPCClient